donhinkelman/moodle-block_sharing_cart/README.md

 Change Log
 ----------
 * 3.10, release 3  2021.05.26
-  * Merged several pull requests by Frederik and Ponlawat
+  * Merged several pull requests by Frederik and improved copying of empty sections by Ponlawat
 * 3.10, release 2  2021.05.25
   * Made the "Do you want to copy user data..." checkbox unchecked by default
 * 3.10, release 1  2021.05.07